tgeorgel/lexi-translate/README.md

 ### Helper Functions

-you can use `lexi_locales` to get supported locals as array, depend on `supported_locales` in config file.
+you can use `lexi_locales` to get supported locals as array, depend on `supported_Locales` in config file.

 ### Usage in Queries